 - as more unreliable Renewables are mandated onto the system by politicians

 - conventional 24/7 generation technologies are shut down and not replaced.
 This effect is already well in evidence in Germany, California, Texas and South Australia, with continuing rolling power outages.

 And it is already happening in the UK: the “trip” of an Offshore wind farm on a breezy summer afternoon contributed to the major UK power outage of 9/8/2019.
 As UK Renewable penetration increases similar power outages will be all the more severe and probably longer lasting one calm foggy winter week sometime soon.
 In early November 2020 the UK Grid was close to failure when an anticyclone established itself across the whole of Northern Europe.

-- the productivity deficiency of Weather Dependent Renewables, as well as the subsidy and policy advantages they have been awarded are always ignored by their promoters, when they assert that they might reach cost parity with conventional Generation technologies.
+- the productivity deficiency of Weather-Dependent Renewables, as well as the subsidy and policy advantages they have been awarded are always ignored by their promoters, when they assert that they could reach cost parity with conventional Generation technologies.

-- in addition to these bare costs there are a range of alternative disadvantages that render them truly unsuitable for providing power to a developed Nation.
+- in addition to these bare costs there are a range of major disadvantages that render them truly unsuitable for providing power to a developed Nation.

 - even when only counting the bare costs of power generation according to these simple calculations Weather Dependent Renewables can never be represented as reaching cost parity with conventional generation technologies and their eventual CO2 emissions savings are only minimal.

 - the UK has already installed Weather-Dependent Renewables with a nominal nameplate capacity sufficient to power the Nation.
 But even so their power output at ~22% of that value can never satisfy that demand, especially as their unreliable intermittency cannot be depended upon.